 Ride with traffic, on the right.
 If the lane is overly narrow or in unsafe condition, or the cyclist feels uncomfortable with the passable area that motorists have, a cyclist should consider cycling nearer to the center of the lane.

-Ride at least 3 feet from parked cars to avoid risking a crash if a car door opens in front of you.
+Give yourself space from parked cars to avoid risking a crash if a car door opens in front of you.